VkumarStack/ECEM116C_Notes/Microarchitecture.md

     - Some instructions require multiple registers
   - The size of the immediates vary depending on the type of instruction - some instructions (i.e. J-type) have more bits for immediates than others
     - The design philosophy is generally to fill whatever remaining space there is with immediates
+  - R-type corresponds to arithmetic operations that *do not use immediates*, I-type correspojnds to arithmetic operaitons that *do use immediates*, S-type corresponds to memory operations, B-type corresponds to branching operations, and J-type corresponds to jump operations
   - ![RISC Base Instruction Set](./Images/RISC_Base_Instruction_Set.png)
 ## Microarchitecture
 - The hardware implementation of the ISA (the aforementioned instructions) is known as the **microarchitecture**